Scroll Down this page for A VERY DETAILED

 Extending outward for 2 (3.21 Km) to 4 miles (6.5 Km)

-This pit area extends for miles along the causeway on the SALT.
+This pit area literally extends onward for miles along the causeway on the SALT.

 It is also several rows wide.
 You can spend days just meandering around this area visiting with the various teams and watching them configure their land speed machines.